sotoseattle/sotoseattle.github.io/source/_posts/2014-10-24-Ruby-Meta-Frolicking.md

 end
 ```

-For our example we are going to create an ad-hoc tree that we wire in the following manner.
+We create an ad-hoc tree that we wire in the following manner.

 {% img center /images/Oct14/binary_tree.png 300 %}